Xkernel: Principled Performance Tunability of Operating System Kernels: Background and Motivation

 First, KLP is too slow.
 It takes minutes per patch.
 Updating a \perfconst value would require recompiling the kernel (with the new value) and patching the binary diff.
 By the time a patch is applied, the workload may have changed.

-Second, KLP patches at the function granularity.
+Second, KLP uses functions as the patching unit.
 When tuning spans multiple functions (e.g., due to compiler inlining or multiple affected \perfconsts), finding safe quiescent points becomes difficult and fragile~\cite{RoughPatch}.
-KLP offers no side-effect safety (hard to track for arbitrary function code) and struggles to support consistent states under multi-threading~\cite{Kpatch,Kgraft}.
+KLP offers no side-effect safety and struggles to support consistent states under multi-threading~\cite{Kpatch,Kgraft}.

 \if 0 \zhongjie{For example, we patch a PerfConst (\pfconstsrc{net/ipv4/tcp.c}{L1162}{16}, batch size) using Kpatch on an Intel Xeon 56-thread CPU, the first build requires \textasciitilde{}18 minutes, and subsequent rebuilds still need \textasciitilde{}11 minutes, although it applies some cache policy.} \fi